22 interesting facts about the Marshall Islands

 Coral reef in the Marshall Islands (Shutterstock)

-4. Between 1521 and 1529, Portuguese navigator Ferdinand Magellan and Spaniard Miguel de Saavedra became the first Europeans to visit the islands.
+4. Between 1521 and 1529, Portuguese navigator Ferdinand Magellan and Spaniard de Saavedra became the first Europeans to visit the islands.

 5. The Marshall Islands were ruled by foreign powers for centuries.
 In 1592, Spain lay formal claim to the islands; in 1885 Germany annexed the islands; in 1914 Japan captured the islands; in 1944 US forces captured the islands.